 - h.
-Meeting with Teaching Faculty Member and Division Chair - (1) By the end of the tenth (10th) week of instruction, the faculty member being evaluated shall meet with the division chair (or with the two peer evaluators if the division chair is the faculty being evaluated) to review and discuss all evaluation documents completed to date, which shall consist of: - (a) Peer Observation Reports - (b) Peer Observation Narratives
+Meeting with Teaching Faculty Member and Division Chair - (1) By the end of the tenth (10th) week of instruction, the faculty member being evaluated shall meet with the division chair (or with the two peer evaluators if the

-- (c) Professional Development Self-Evaluation Statement - (d) Copies, provided by the staff of the appropriate District Officer, of summaries of Student Evaluations of Faculty Member (Face-to Face and Distance Education) - (2) By the end of the twelfth (12th) week the division chair (or one of the peer evaluators if the division chair is the faculty being evaluated) shall deliver to the appropriate District Officer the evaluation documents completed to date: - (a) Peer Observation Reports - (b) Peer Observation Narrative - (c) Professional Development Self-Evaluation Statement - i.
-Meeting with Non-Teaching Faculty Member and Division Chair - (1) By the end of the tenth (10th) week of instruction, the faculty member being evaluated shall meet with the division chair (or with the two peer evaluators if the division chair is being evaluated) to review and discuss all evaluation documents completed to date, which shall consist of: - (a) Peer Evaluation reports - (b) Peer Evaluation narrative - (c) Professional Development Self-Evaluation Statement - (2) By the end of the twelfth (12th) week, the Non-teaching Faculty Evaluation Committee shall deliver to the appropriate District Officer the completed evaluation documents. - j.
+- (a) Peer Observation Reports - (b) Peer Observation Narratives - (c) Professional Development Self-Evaluation Statement - (d) Copies, provided by the staff of the appropriate District Officer, of summaries of Student Evaluations of Faculty Member (Face-to Face and Distance Education) - (2) By the end of the twelfth (12th) week the division chair (or one of the peer evaluators if the division chair is the faculty being evaluated) shall deliver to the appropriate District Officer the evaluation documents completed to date: - (a) Peer Observation Reports - (b) Peer Observation Narratives - (c) Professional Development Self-Evaluation Statement - i.
+Meeting with Non-Teaching Faculty Member and Division Chair - (1) By the end of the tenth (10th) week of instruction, the faculty member being evaluated shall meet with the division chair (or with the two peer evaluators if the division chair is being evaluated) to review and discuss all evaluation documents completed to date, which shall consist of: - (a) Peer Evaluation Reports - (b) Peer Evaluation Narratives - (c) Professional Development Self-Evaluation Statement - (2) By the end of the twelfth (12th) week, the Non-teaching Faculty Evaluation Committee shall deliver to the appropriate District Officer the completed evaluation documents. - j.
 Administrative Evaluation and Conference